kathleenlan/dominion/README.md

 text on the card says otherwise.)

 By default, a player has one "buy" per turn.
 It takes one buy to purchase a card.
-As you might have guessed, there are Action cards that give you additional buys, such as Festival.
+There are Action cards that give you additional buys, such as Festival.

 <img src="./images/cards/Festival.png" width="150">